 These regulations are reviewed periodically in order to incorporate the best corporate governance practices and to maintain the highest degree of information transparency in relation to the Company's shareholders and other stakeholders.
-In keeping with this commitment, in 2023 the Company updated its corporate policy on "Human Rights and community relations".
+In compliance with this commitment, in 2024 the Company has proceeded to modify the Regulations of the Board of Directors.